mauriziocescon/ng-playground/readme.md

 export #component TextSearch = ({
   /**
-   * value / valueChange are always created
-   * for interoperability
-   * (no real "props deconstruction")
-   *
    * by the time script is called,
    * inputs are populated with parent data
    */